 Smacking the dimples off a golf ball is one of life’s great small pleasures.
 And one that you’d love for your kids to enjoy as much as you do.
-Which is why even though you can’t make them want to spend three hours at the driving range, you can help nudge them toward golf with an age-appropriate set of sticks.
+Which is why even though you can’t make them want to spend three hours at the driving range, you can help nudge them toward golf with a set of kids golf clubs.

-Shopping for youth clubs is a lot more straightforward than buying their grown-up counterparts.
+Shopping for kids golf clubs is a lot more straightforward than buying their grown-up counterparts.
 The boxed sets are bereft of claims of leaps in materials science, infinitesimal center-of-gravity tweaks, and next-level shot shaping customization.
-Shorter, lighter, and far less gimmicky than adult clubs, junior sticks are simply optimized for pint-size folks looking to get the ball up in the air and have a blast.
-They’re classified by age, and the club’s height and weight is determined accordingly.
-So, unless a kid is noticeably taller (or shorter) than their classmates, you should be safe buying a set straight off the shelf.
+Shorter, lighter, and far less gimmicky than adult golf clubs, junior golf clubs are simply optimized for pint-size folks looking to get the ball up in the air and have a blast.
+They’re classified by age, and the golf club’s height and weight is determined accordingly.
+So, unless a kid is noticeably taller (or shorter) than their classmates, you should be safe buying a golf club set straight off the shelf.

-With that in mind, here are five sets of starter clubs (organized by age) that should help bring your kid one step closer to being your lifelong playing partner.
+With that in mind, here are five sets of kids golf clubs (organized by age) that should help bring your kid one step closer to being your lifelong playing partner.

 We all think our progeny are, as the L.L.
 Cool J song goes, “something like a phenomenon.”
 And by going with TaylorMade, the idea is that yours could be something like a Sergio Garcia or Paula Creamer.
-Graduating to an eight-weapon bag should help develop tee-to-green proficiency and distance gapping all while fueling their passion for the game.
-Along with providing good feel, there’s also a feel good element to the purchase: TaylorMade donates $20 from every set bought to the PGA Junior League program.
+Graduating to an eight-club golf bag should help develop tee-to-green proficiency and distance gapping all while fueling their passion for the game.
+Along with providing good feel, there’s also a feel-good element to the purchase: TaylorMade donates $20 from every set bought to the PGA Junior League program.